 The Vice-Chancellor may also appoint Pro Vice-Chancellors whose responsibilities extend across the University.
 In 2016 they were:

 - Pro Vice-Chancellor (Research)

 - Professor Peter Davies

 - Pro Vice-Chancellor (Education Innovation)

 - Professor Gilly Salmon

-Diagrammatic representations of the University's governance system and its executive management structure are set out in Appendix B and Appendix C respectively of this section.
+Diagrammatic representations of the University's governance system and its executive management structure are set out respectively in the following sections.

 The major publications produced by the University are available on its website: